Austinkkk3/interac-watsonx-labs/Lab 4 - ML Monitoring/README.md

 ## What this demonstrates

-With Watson OpenScale, Interac could monitor **model performance drift** and **data drift**, **explain** forecasts with feature attribution, keep **AI Factsheets** for audit, and keep a production model governed even as team members change — the core of responsible **model risk management** for a regulated financial institution.
+With Watson OpenScale, Interac can govern a production forecasting model end to end: monitor forecast quality against thresholds, detect data and output drift as an early warning, explain predictions with feature attribution, and keep an AI Factsheet audit trail.
+And the monitors don't just sit green — in this lab the evaluation triggers real alerts: several quality metrics breach their thresholds and OpenScale raises an output-drift flag, signalling that the model's predictions have shifted from what it was trained on.
+That's exactly the point — OpenScale surfaces a model degrading in production before it affects capacity planning or settlement, and keeps it governed even as team members change.
+Early warning plus a complete audit trail is the core of responsible model risk management for a regulated financial institution.

 ## Summary

-Lab 4 shows how **IBM Watson OpenScale** governs a production **transaction-volume forecasting** model — monitoring, explainability, and audit at scale.
-The focus is not building a model, but **governing production AI responsibly.**
+Lab 4 shows how IBM Watson OpenScale governs a production transaction-volume forecasting model — quality, drift, explainability, and audit at scale.
+The focus is not building the model but governing it: the monitors continuously check accuracy and drift and raise alerts when something moves, turning "is our model still healthy?" into a question a governance team can answer with evidence, at any time.